-Our internships are intended to provide experience and on-the-job training in basic rehab skills, not to teach veterinary medicine.
+Our internships are intended to provide nursing experience and on-the-job training in basic rehab skills, not to teach veterinary medicine.

 As an intern at Greenwood, you will be expected to work hard and get your hands dirty!
 There is a lot to learn from our wild patients through daily feeding and cleaning activities, but we need people who are really willing to take the initiative, learn, and get messy in the process.